Orange-OpenSource/hurl/docs/home.md

 # Feedbacks

+To support its development, [star Hurl on GitHub]!

-[Feedback, suggestion, bugs or improvements] are welcome!
+[Feedback, suggestion, bugs or improvements] are welcome.

 ```hurl
 POST https://hurl.dev/api/feedback